OsgiliathEnterprise/net.osgiliath.parent/net.osgiliath.framework/readme.md

 ## Features
 A feature enables a capability to your modules.
-For example if you want your module have persistence capability, just reference the jpa feature on your pom.xml the on a feature dependency on your module feature.xml, you'll be then able to code and deploy your module persistence aware.
+For example if you want your module have persistence capability, just reference the jpa feature on your module pom.xml and as a feature dependency on your module feature.xml part, you'll be then able to code and deploy your persistence aware module.

 ## Helpers
 They are wrapped or handcoded module to be used by Osgiliath framework.
 For example there are no any JaxRS Cdi component in the world except in the Osgiliath platform.